kapouer/express-dom/README.md

 Each dom middleware handler created using dom() has also a copy `dom().settings` and each phase also copies the associated global settings.

+dom.settings.prepare.plugins holds the default plugins for preparing a page:
+- dom.plugins.noreq (disable all requests)
+- dom.plugins.html

+dom.settings.load.plugins holds the default plugins for loading a page:
+- dom.plugins.nomedia (allow only file extensions empty, js,  or ending with ml or json)
+- dom.plugins.redirect,
+- dom.plugins.html

+More plugins are provided, please check the source code.

+Replace default list of plugins by setting the `plugins` option:
+`dom('index').load({plugins: [dom.plugins.html]})`

+Prepend plugins to the default list using additional arguments:
+`dom(index).load({pool: {max:2}}, dom.plugins.mount)`

+Note that

+`.load({plugins: [myplugin]})` is the same as `.load({plugins:[]}, myplugin)`.

+More on plugins below.

 * plugins
   sets the list of plugins, can be a single function.
-See below.

 * pool.max
   the maximum number of instances in the pool